 KamLAND is a 1-kton ultra-pure liquid scintillator detector located at the old Kamiokande's site.
-Recently this experiment also measured the 7Be solar neutrino flux [199].
-As KamLAND is a multi-purpose experiment with one of the primary goals to be a long-baseline neutrino oscillation studies using electron antineutrinos emitted from nuclear power reactors, further description of the KamLAND experiment is given later in Section 14.9.4.
+This experiment also measured the Be solar neutrino flux [238].
+As KamLAND is a multi-purpose experiment whose one of the primary goals was a long-baseline neutrino oscillation studies using electron antineutrinos emitted from nuclear power reactors, further description of the KamLAND experiment is given later in Section 14.9.4.